 Do you use string cleaners regularly?
 What about string conditioners?
 Do you wipe down the strings after each session?
 Most people turn a blind eye to string maintenance because of the convenience or the added costs.

-Poorly maintained strings have a shortened lifespan.
+Poorly maintained guitar strings have a shortened lifespan.
 This means they turn gritty as they accumulate dirt and oils from your fingers.
 Even the guitar neck (fingerboard) will have a layer of grime that you could scrape off with a credit card or razor.

 This can happen within a few weeks if you aren’t following any of the aforementioned string maintenance measures.
 The buildup will corrode the strings and detract from your playing experience by making your guitar sound unpleasant.

 It’s quite simple.
 The longer you play, the sooner you need to change your guitar strings.
 This is because of all the note bending, tuning, strumming, and other things that cause wear and tear.
 String longevity is also affected by exposure to humid climates and the oil/dirt on your fingers.

 Most casual guitarists, weekend warriors, and learners average 30 to 60 minutes of playing time per day.
 With proper maintenance and etiquette, they could get a good quality (coated) guitar string to last for several months before replacing them.
 Pros and more persistent aficionados who play for 3+ hours a day might need a change every 3 to 4 weeks.

 Thick (heavy) string gauges are known to increase sustain/projection and last longer but are relatively harder to play.
 Thin (light) string gauges are easier on the fingers, sound bright, and are better for solo playing, but they break more easily.